 Planning and Zoning are important ways in which residents can work together to encourage beneficial land use patterns for the present and future occupants.
 Compliance by all can result in maintenance of a high quality of life, stable property values and physical integrity of the environment.
-Staff guide residents, business owners, and developers through the Planning and Zoning Board processes.
+Staff are available to guide residents, business owners, and developers through the Planning and Zoning Board processes.

 Township planning personnel operate under the vision statement of Medford's Master Plan.
 Medford is a thriving, diverse community that provides a safe and healthy place to live for all residents by valuing the natural environment as well as a sustainable, broad-based economy that serves the needs of the community.
 The future development of Medford will:

 In New Jersey, municipalities are given zoning authority by a state statute called "The Municipal Land Use Law" (MLUL).
 (NJSA 40:55D-2) Local government may adopt a zoning ordinance and establish a Zoning Board of Adjustment to hear and decide variance requests and interpret the Zoning Ordinances.
 Additionally, "the Supreme Court has stated that the preservation of the character of a neighborhood and conservation of neighborhood values are still proper zoning purposes."
 (1991 Edition New Jersey Zoning and Land Use 'Administration, by Wm.
 M. Cox, 7-2.1, p.
 100)

 Zoning regulates land use by designating districts - such as residential and commercial - where specific uses are permitted and others prohibited.
 The idea is to avoid incompatible activities in proximity to one another and to enhance and preserve the livability of our community.
 Click here for the Zoning Map